On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: Accuracy of the sample eigenvalues and eigenvectors selected via scree plot methods

-with probability larger than $1 - 5n^{-1}$.\\ \end{cor} \begin{example}{\bf Estimation of eigenvalues in a factor model} \textnormal{For the factor model (\ref{fact}) defined above, \citet{Kneip:11}, in their Theorem 2, bound the left hand side in (\ref{kneip}), for all $k \leq R$, by a term of order $1/p + (\log p/n)^{1/2}$, when $p > \sqrt{n}$.
-Under this scenario both their bound and ours have the same order of magnitude, $O(\sqrt{\ln n/n})$.
-Corollary \ref{c:eigenvalue} above shows that, moreover, the $O(\sqrt{\ln n/n})$ rate of convergence is still valid when (i) $p < \sqrt{n}$; (ii) $p$ grows independently of $n$ or $p = O\{\exp (n)\}$, since (\ref{kneip}) does not contain a $\log p$ factor. } \end{example}
+\begin{example}[(Estimation of eigenvalues in a factor model)] For the factor model (\ref{fact}) defined above, Kneip and Sarda \cite{Kneip:11}, in their Theorem~2, bound the left-hand side in (\ref {kneip}), for all $k \leq R$, by a term of order $1/p + (\log p/n)^{1/2}$, when $p > \sqrt{n}$.
+Under this scenario both their bound and ours have the same order of magnitude, $\mathrm{O}(\sqrt{\ln n/n})$.
+Corollary~\ref{c:eigenvalue} above shows that, moreover, the $\mathrm{O}(\sqrt {\ln n/n})$ rate of convergence is still valid when (i) $p < \sqrt {n}$; (ii) $p$ grows independently of $n$ or $p = \mathrm{O}\{\exp(n)\}$, since (\ref{kneip}) does not contain a $\log p$ factor. \end{example}

-Inequality~(\ref{eigen_eq1}) of Corollary~\ref{c:eigenvalue} shows that, in order to have $\left|\widehat{\lambda}_k /\lambda_k - 1\right|\leq \alpha $, where $\alpha$ is a small number in $(0,1)$, for all $k \leq K$, the index $K$ has to satisfy $\lambda_K \geq \eta_{\min}/\alpha$.
+Inequality (\ref{eigen_eq1}) of Corollary~\ref{c:eigenvalue} shows that, in order to have $\llvert \widehat{\lambda}_k /\lambda_k - 1\rrvert \leq\alpha$, where $\alpha$ is a small number in $(0,1)$, for all $k \leq K$, the index $K$ has to satisfy $\lambda_K \geq\eta _{\min}/\alpha$.
 Note further that the last population eigenvalue that can be accurately estimated only needs to be larger than this threshold, and there are no further requirements on the relative size of the following eigenvalue or on the size of their gap.
-Therefore, taking $K$ equal to one of the estimators of the detectable jumps derived in the previous section is unnecessary and would be misleading, as in this way we would identify only the consistent estimates of those population eigenvalues where jumps occur.
+Therefore, taking $K$ equal to one of the estimators of the detectable jumps derived in the previous section is unnecessary and would be misleading, as in this way we would identify only the consistent estimates of those population eigenvalues up to where jumps occur.
 The following theorem shows how to identify the data-dependent number of sample eigenvalues close to their population counterparts, under very mild assumptions.